 Heating up the room to dry a screed faster than prescribed can lead to many problems, but mostly cracking quite early on in the lifetime of the floor screed.
 Always follow the instructions on the product datasheet or get in touch with us to double check.

 During the curing process the moisture content in a floor screed evaporates, and due to it being an evaporation process this means air flow is very important.

-Floor screeds dry by the moisture content evaporating.
-Because it is an evaporation process, air flow is very important.
-This means the air needs to keep moving where possible and stay at the right temperatures for the entirety of the time it takes to cure.
+Air flow in this instance means the air needs to keep moving and stay at the right temperatures for the entirety of the time it takes for the screed to cure.

 Whatever project you’re working on, it's important to feel fully comfortable with the product and its application method.